ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

   }
   console.log("Authentication Failed" )
 };
-const passportLocalMiddleware = passport.authenticate("local", reportPassportResult)
+const passportLocalMiddleware = passport.authenticate("local", reportPassportResult);
-passportMiddleware(req, {});
+passportLocalMiddleware(req, {});
 ```

 And, lo and behold, we get the user information back, just as passport got it from the database.
 If we specify a bad password, we get Authentication Failed.
 And if the database is down, we get an error.
+By the way, this is a good trick to learn: As you develop code, write unit tests for it.

 The login() function in your user controller still uses the memory store, just to keep track of who is logged in.
 You can now comment out that function.
 Add a new route handler, this time in passport.js.
 Here is what it should do: